 AD: Do you give preferential treatment to an applicant who tells you that Miami Law is their first choice and that they will accept your offer should you extend one?

 TL: In some cases indicating Miami is an applicant’s top choice might make a difference; however, I must admit that throughout the years many of us have been burned by disingenuous applicants.
 Applicants who claim Miami is their #1 choice, particularly those who have indicated continuing interest, should be ready to state they will 1) definitely attend if given an admit offer and 2) are willing to withdraw all other offers and pending applications.
 Further, applicants should think about financial aid and cost of attendance in advance of making a conclusive statement about accepting an offer.
 Our scholarships are merit-based; thus, if they are coming off the waitlist they will not receive scholarship.
 It all boils down to being genuine and sincere throughout the application process.
 Many folks in admissions have a sixth sense about applicants’ veracity, and this can work against an applicant if we don’t get a good vibe.
-On the other hand, if the vibe is good, we might go out of our way to advocate for an applicant on the fence.
+On the other hand, if the vibe is good, we might go out of our way to advocate for an applicant on the margins.